connext/indra/README.md

 # Indra

-Connext's counterfactually-instantiated generalized state-channel platform.
+Monorepo containing everything related to Connext's state channel network.
 To learn more about this project, check out our [docs](https://docs.connext.network).

 For any unanswered questions, open a [new issue](https://github.com/ConnextProject/indra/issues/new) or reach out on our [Discord channel](https://discord.gg/SmMSFf) & we'll be happy to help.